hyperfield/ai-file-sorter/README.md

 ### [1.1.0] - 2025-11-08

-- Added support for Vulkan.
-This means that many non-Nvidia graphics cards are now supported for compute acceleration.
+- New feature: Support for Vulkan.
+This means that many non-Nvidia graphics cards (GPUs) are now supported for compute acceleration during local LLM inference.
+- New feature: Toggle subcategories in the categorization review dialog.
+- New feature: Undo the recent file sort (move) action.
-- Bug fixes and stability improvements.
+- Fixes: Bug fixes and stability improvements.
-- Expanded test coverage.
+- Added a CTest-integrated test suite.
+Expanded test coverage.
 - Code optimization refactors.

 ### [1.0.0] - 2025-10-30